 Motorcyclist Graduated Licensing System review

-This project will evaluate the benefits of a new Graduated Licensing System (GLS) for motorcyclists.
+The review will identify potential enhancements to the Graduated Licensing System (GLS) for motorcyclists.
 This will include greater restrictions on learners that are gradually lifted as riders acquire skills and experience under conditions that reduce risk.